LarsNorlander/dev-diary/README.md

 ### 5:54 PM

 I finished all of the content related tests for the technical documentation.
 What's left now is to keep the nav bar at the left side of the screen and then add a media query for mobile.

+## July 4, 2018

+### 7:56 AM

+I finished all the test cases now for the technical documentation.
+What's left now is to properly style the doc and then submit it.